rihi52/cliDNDcombat/README.md

 ### Combat Tracker

 - Initiative Tracker
-- Add and save custom players - _Cannot edit saved players yet_
+- Add and save custom players
   - Holds name, AC, and HP for players
 - Add up to 50 monsters of the same type - _Not currently enforced_
 - Add as many different types of monsters as needed, pulled from an included sqlite3 db containing basic info on all monsters in the 5E SRD